 Whether you long to scale the corporate ladder, be a successful solopreneur, or build a mega organization, success starts with direction – a focal point for your energy, talent, and skills.

-Unfortunately, many professionals chase a generalist career-track, leave this journey to chance, or simply guess when they come to a fork in the road.
-At best their efforts have them succeeding in the wrong direction and at worst, many find themselves fruitlessly chasing the wrong goal.
+Unfortunately, many professionals chase a generalist career track to avoid being pigeonholed.
+Others leave this journey to chance or simply guess when they reach a fork in the road.
+At best, their efforts have them succeeding in the wrong direction, and at worst, many find themselves fruitlessly chasing the wrong goal.

-Whether you call it finding your vocation, identifying the perfect career, or optimizing your work/life meaning, the first step is to listen, really listen to the right voices.
-No, not to your inner child or the whispers of your long hidden passion.
-You have to listen to career stakeholders such as potential clients, former managers and mentors, colleagues, and family.
-The answer to “what should I do?” is all around you and it comes in the form of your Personal Brand: What you’re known for.
+Whether you call it finding your vocation, identifying the perfect career, or optimizing your work/life meaning, the first step is to listen really listen to the right voices.
+No, not to your inner child or the whispers of your long-hidden passion.
+You must listen to career stakeholders such as potential clients, former managers and mentors, colleagues, and family.
+The answer to “What should I do?” is all around you, and it comes in the form of your Personal Brand: What you’re known for.
 What people say about you when you’re not in the room.
-Simply listening to feedback can give you clues as to how others perceive you.
+Simply listening to feedback can give clues about how others perceive you.

 Need a career coach?
 Contact me via www.PlotlineLeadership.com.